-As I had just said, the Wuben A21 scream quality.
+As I had just said, the Wuben A21 screams quality.
 It is almost unbelievable to see such a new brand with this kind of flashlight.
 I almost think they are a sister company of another ‘famous’ brand.
-How else would they be able to product this kind of flashlight.
+How else would they be able to produce this kind of flashlight?

 You’ll probably only see them once!
 Why am I saying this?
 Well, because the tailcap is very difficult to unscrew.
 That is probably for a reason.
 The battery should be charged inside the flashlight!
-Once its unscrewed its easier to put it back on again, but the first time it is really, really hard to unscrew.
+Once it unscrewed it’s easier to put it back on again, but the first time it is really, really hard to unscrew.
 I mean really hard.
-The threads are square cut, and no anodizing is missing.
+The threads are square-cut, and no anodizing is missing.

 LED, Lens Bezel and Reflector